 - If you’re planning to visit several of the palaces and castles in Bavaria, consider the 14-day pass.
 With the pass, you receive free admission to all of the palaces, castles and buildings that are under the care of the Bavarian Palace Department.
 Always be sure to check at the ticket window as to whether your pass works as a ticket (as it did at Schloss Nymphenburg) or if the pass is considered payment for a separate ticket (as it was at Neuschwanstein and the Residenz).
-You can pick up the pass by visiting the Infopoint Museen & Schlösser in Bayern (Alter Hof 1, Munich) — the site is somewhat hidden so look for a sign and a courtyard with a fountain, it’s located right up the stairs.
+You can pick up the pass by visiting the Infopoint Museen & Schlösser in Bayern (Alter Hof 1, Munich) — the site is somewhat hidden so look for a sign and a courtyard with a fountain.
 An annual pass is also available.

-Did I miss your favorite Munich tips and recommedations?
+Did I miss your favorite Munich tips and recommendations?
 Be sure to share your Munich tips in the comments below!

 Augustiner am Platzl photo from the restaurant’s website; Dallmayr photo from the store’s Facebook page; Brown’s Tea Bar photo from the cafe’s website; Hotel Laimer Hof photo from the hotel’s website; All other photos are my own.